 Contributions are not tax deductible, but withdrawals made during retirement are generally free from taxation.
 Investment earnings within a Roth IRA grow tax-free and can be withdrawn without penalty after age 59½.

 Roth IRAs offer certain advantages over traditional IRAs because contributions are taxed today instead of when they’re withdrawn in retirement.
 This allows investors to benefit from potential increases in their future marginal tax rate while taking advantage of compound interest growth on their investments.

-Additionally, there is no required minimum distribution requirement with a Roth IRA so it can serve as an estate planning tool for beneficiaries who may receive distributions tax-free upon death or disability.
+Additionally, there is no required minimum distribution requirement with a Roth IRA, so it can serve as an estate planning tool for beneficiaries who may receive distributions tax-free upon death or disability.

-Overall, the Roth IRA offers greater flexibility than other retirement accounts because it can remain invested indefinitely without triggering taxes or penalties for early withdrawal before retirement age.
+The Roth IRA offers greater flexibility than other retirement accounts because it can remain invested indefinitely without triggering taxes or penalties for early withdrawal before retirement age.

 The Roth IRA has specific eligibility requirements that must be met to open and contribute to a Roth IRA.
 These qualifications are based on income, filing status, the account holder’s age, and whether or not an individual already holds another retirement plan, such as a 401(k).